G7 ministers rally support for Ukraine, suspicion of China

 On China, the G-7 was expected to further harmonize joint policies related to Chinese investment in their countries and to caution Beijing against antagonistic moves against Taiwan.

-German Chancellor Olaf Scholz is visiting Beijing this week, becoming the first European leader to make the trip since the war in Ukraine began.
+Scholz is visiting Beijing this week, becoming the first European and G-7 leader to make the trip since the war in Ukraine began.
 Chinese investment in a major port project in Germany has raised concerns in Washington and other capitals that China might gain a controlling interest in critical infrastructure in the heart of an allied country.

+The visit has drawn criticism over China’s tacit support for Russia, and for coming after Xi cemented his authoritarian rule at a Communist Party congress last month.
+But it reflects the importance of Germany’s trade ties with China, the world’s second-largest economy.